spenclark/printing-cards/README.md

 # InstantCard Demo App

-This project is deployed live on AWS [View Here](https://github.com/facebook/create-react-app).
+This project is deployed live [View Here](https://github.com/facebook/create-react-app).
 All work here is just intented to demonstrate my ideas and work.

 ### Contributor(s)